-There is nothing more delicious than the combination of spinach, sweet onions, salty cheeses, and melt-in-your-mouth pastry with a crunchy topping.
-No wonder why spinach borek is such an essential part of the Turkish mezze culture!
+Spinach borek remains my favorite go-to appetizer!
+After all, there is nothing more delicious than the combination of spinach, sweet onions, salty cheeses and melt-in-your-mouth pastry with a crunchy topping.

 - 2 tbsp olive oil

 - 150g lor or çökelek cheese (you can use cottage cheese) (⅔ cup)

 - 50g beyaz peynir (you can use feta) (⅓ cup)

 - ½ tsp kirmizi biber (you can use mild chili powder)

 - 6 sheets of yufka cut into the size of your baking pan (you can use filo pastry)

 - 1 egg yolk

 - Cook and drain the spinach.
 Heat half of the olive oil in a non-stick pan over medium heat.
 Add the frozen spinach and break the blocks into smaller chunks with a wooden spoon.
 Cook for 6 min, stirring from time to time.
 When the spinach is cooked (wilted and warm), drain through a colander and squeeze out the excess water using the back of the spoon.
 Set aside to cool.